 Lunches are free for infants and £2.20 per day for juniors.
 Contact the school office if you have a question about payments or entitlement.

 Please see the link (Parent_guide_summer2015.pdf) at the bottom of this page to download a copy of the guide to using our online payment facility.

 The overriding concern at our school is to ensure that children are safe, this includes going home at the end of the school day.

 We have been asked about letting older siblings still under the age of 16 to collect at the end of the school day.
-Our policy is that we do not release children, especially those in the Infants, into the care of anyone other than an adult who has been notified to us as authorised to collect.
+Our policy is that we do not release children into the care of anyone other than an adult who has been notified to us as authorised to collect.